-Measure: Keep a check a monthly check on cases that directly relate to post-conviction review of our clients' convictions and/or sentences.
+Efficiency: Number of employees needed to author an amicus brief and providing high-quality work in state and federal court.
 To maximize efficiency and avoid redundancy, discuss joining other amicus briefs rather than filing our own, or invite others to join ours.

+Explanatory: Constitutional rights are protected in state and federal court.
 A properly coordinated array of amicus briefs will hit all sides of the argument, with little or no overlap, and provide information for the Court about the scope of the problem and the effects of possible rulings.